 Francisco Ferraioli is a postdoctoral researcher in the Department of Political and Social Sciences at Universitat Pompeu Fabra.
 He holds a PhD in Politics, Policies and International Relations from the Universitat Autònoma de Barcelona, where his dissertation examined administrative burden, motivation and performance in the public sector.
 His research agenda is located at the intersection of public administration, political behaviour, and quantitative methods.
 A central part of his work examines how citizens and public employees experience public administration, with special attention to administrative burden, digital bureaucracy, motivation, policy feedback and the perceived quality of public services.
 His research has been published in journals such as the International Review of Administrative Sciences, Local Government Studies, Gaceta Sanitaria, the Journal of International and Comparative Social Policy, and the Revista Española de Investigaciones Sociológicas.

 Juliana Fornasier is a PhD candidate in the Department of Political and Social Sciences at Universitat Pompeu Fabra in Barcelona, where she also completed her Master’s degree in Migration Studies.
 Her research focuses on policy learning in the field of migration in European cities.
-Her professional background is complemented by experience working on European projects.
-She currently works on the VISA RoC project, Victims with Irregular Migrant Status’ Safe Reporting of Crimes, and the UNITES project, Urban Integration Strategies Through Co-Design.
-She has also worked with international organizations such as the ICMPD, the International Centre for Migration Policy Development, and the GMDAC, the Global Migration Data Analysis Centre of the International Organization for Migration.
-Since September 2023, Juliana has been a researcher on the MUNMIGRA project, which examines local policy responses to the presence of precarious migrants in Spanish cities.
-This project is funded by Spain’s Ministry of Science.
+Her professional background is complemented by experience working on various European projects.
+Currently, she is working on the EU-funded CONSOLIDATE project, which supports local authorities in developing migrant integration strategies.
+She has also worked with international organizations such as the ICMPD (International Centre for Migration Policy Development), and IOM’s GMDAC (Global Migration Data Analysis Centre).